 Option 1 (compared to option 2) Option 2 Option 3 Costs to social work education providers if they have to make changes to their programmes as a result of discontinuing registration (over and above any changes that might be necessary to meet the HPC's standards of education and training).
 One-off set up cost for the regulator One-off set up cost for the regulator.
 Increased risk of social work students 'programme hopping' and the attendant potential risk to service users.
 Cost of registration for students Cost of registration for students.
 Increased risk of inconsistent decision making at admission to social work programmes leading to registrants who are unfit to practise (if HPC standards and processes are not effective).
 Costs associated with administering registration.
-Costs associated with administering registration Increased risk of harm to service users (if HPC standards and processes are not effective).
-Costs associated with students attending fitness to practise hearings.
-Costs associated with students attending fitness to practise hearings.
-Increased risk of social work students completing a programme who are unable to register at the end (and therefore increased costs to the taxpayer where programmes are funded).
-Disincentive to students to train if unable to pay fee.
-Disincentive to students to train if unable to pay fee
+Costs associated with administering registration Increased risk of harm to service users (if Costs associated with students attending Costs associated with students attending HPC standards and processes are not effective). fitness to practise hearings. fitness to practise hearings.
+Increased risk of social work students Disincentive to students to train if unable to Disincentive to students to train if unable to completing a programme who are unable to register at the end (and therefore increased costs to the taxpayer where programmes are funded). pay fee. pay fee